Almost everybody in Pretoria’s Mabopane township came to the sad conclusion that Strike would grow up to become a troublesome kid.

 As he matured into a young man, older petty criminals, such as three-card tricksters, took him under their wing, teaching him the ways of relieving people of their hard-earned cash.

 It was around then that Strike graduated into more lucrative, but potentially violent, gambling such as rolling dice.
+He also sneaked into neighbour’s yards to steal clothing from the washing lines to sell to unscrupulous traders on the other side of town.

 The joke still doing the rounds in that part of Mabopane is that one evening Strike caught another delinquent red-handed, trying to break into a house.